Links to some of the things we find cool on the internet.

 - Over-Sized Stuffers: 2016 – this guy is excellent.
 He’s a skilled writer and sounds like a great husband and dad, and after an entertaining prelude you get to learn a lot about hexaflexagons.
 Basically, I just think if you spend some time on this page it will make you feel better about life.

-- The Lilac Lynx – a very special corner of the web, full of furry things and inspiration.
+- The Lilac Lynx – a very special corner of the web, full of cuddly things and inspiration.
 I like that everything on here seems to have been made with a lot of care.

 - turd – fantastic name, great photos, I like the “dump” aspect of it.